1. WHAT IS THE ASIAN AMERICAN WRITERS' WORKSHOP?

 6. WHAT DO I NEED TO SUBMIT FOR THE APPLICATION?

-For the Margins Fellowship application we require you to fill out the Submittable form and submit 1) a statement of purpose (900 words max), 2) a 2-3 page Resume or CV, and 3) a writing sample that reflects your current project and the type of writing you would see being published in The Margins.
+For the Margins Fellowship application we require you to fill out the Submittable form and submit 1) a statement of purpose (600 words max) through the form, 2) a 2-3 page Resume or CV, and 3) a writing sample that reflects your current project and the type of writing you would see being published in The Margins.

 Writing samples must be uploaded to the application form as PDFs or MS Word Documents.
 They should be double-spaced, use size 12 font, and should not include publication information.

 7. WHAT DO YOU WANT ME TO WRITE ABOUT IN THE STATEMENT OF PURPOSE?

 The Statement of Purpose is a place for you to discuss what you would do with the fellowship as a creative writer, artist, and intellectual.
 We want to know where you're coming from and where you want to go.
 Describe your aesthetic practice.
 What is your current writing project and what is interesting about it?
 What is your artistic context?
 How would you describe your style and artistic aims?
 What is your body of work about?
 What thematic linkages are present?
 What writers do you admire?